Yang428/DPET/README.md

 2) Change the following paths to you own paths.
 ```
-Network path: pytracking/parameters/Jcat/Jcat.py  params.segm_net_path.
+Network path: pytracking/parameters/dpet/dpet.py  params.segm_net_path.
 Results path: pytracking/evaluation/local.py  settings.network_path, settings.results_path, dataset_path.
 ```
-3) Run the JCAT tracker on Got10k and TrackingNet datasets.
+3) Run the DPET tracker on OTB-100, LaSOT, Got10k and TrackingNet datasets.
 ```
 cd pytracking
+python run_experiment.py myexperiments otb
+python run_experiment.py myexperiments lasot
 python run_experiment.py myexperiments got10k
 python run_experiment.py myexperiments trackingnet
 ```

 ## Evaluation on VOT16, VOT18 and VOT19 using Matlab R2016b
-We provide a [VOT Matlab toolkit](https://github.com/votchallenge/toolkit-legacy) integration for the JCAT tracker.
-There is the [tracker_JCAT.m](https://github.com/Yang428/JCAT/tree/master/pytracking/utils) Matlab file in the 'pytracking/utils', which can be connected with the toolkit.
+We provide a [VOT Matlab toolkit](https://github.com/votchallenge/toolkit-legacy) integration for the DPET tracker.
+There is the [tracker_DPET.m](https://github.com/Yang428/DPET/tree/master/pytracking/utils) Matlab file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot_wrapper.py' script to integrate the tracker to the toolkit.

 ## Evaluation on VOT2020 using Python Toolkit
-We provide a [VOT Python toolkit](https://github.com/votchallenge/toolkit) integration for the JCAT tracker.
-There is the [trackers.ini](https://github.com/Yang428/JCAT/tree/master/pytracking/utils) setting file in the 'pytracking/utils', which can be connected with the toolkit.
+We provide a [VOT Python toolkit](https://github.com/votchallenge/toolkit) integration for the DPET tracker.
+There is the [trackers.ini](https://github.com/Yang428/DPET/tree/master/pytracking/utils) setting file in the 'pytracking/utils', which can be connected with the toolkit.
 It uses the 'pytracking/vot20_wrapper.py' script to integrate the tracker to the toolkit.
 ```
 cd pytracking/workspace_vot2020
 pip install git+https://github.com/votchallenge/vot-toolkit-python
 vot initialize <vot2020> --workspace ./workspace_vot2020/
-vot evaluate JCAT
+vot evaluate DPET
-vot analysis --workspace ./workspace_vot2020/JCAT
+vot analysis --workspace ./workspace_vot2020/DPET
 ```

 ## Training the networks
-The JCAT network is trained only on the YouTube VOS dataset.
+The DPET network is trained on the YouTube VOS, GOT-10K and TrackingNet datasets.
 Download the VOS training dataset (2018 version) and copy the files vos-list-train.txt and vos-list-val.txt from ltr/data_specs to the training directory of the VOS dataset.
-1) Download the training dataset from [this link](https://youtube-vos.org/challenge/2018/).
+1) Download the YouTube VOS dataset from [this link](https://youtube-vos.org/challenge/2018/).
+2) Download the GOT-10K dataset from [this link](https://blog.csdn.net/laizi_laizi/article/details/105447947#VisDrone_77).
+3) Download the TrackingNet dataset from [this link](https://blog.csdn.net/laizi_laizi/article/details/105447947#VisDrone_77).

-2) Change the following paths to you own paths.
+4) Change the following paths to you own paths.
 ```
 Workspace: ltr/admin/local.py  workspace_dir.
 Dataset: ltr/admin/local.py  vos_dir.
 ```
-3) Taining the JCAT network
+3) Taining the DPET network
 ```
 cd ltr
-python run_training.py Jcat Jcat_default
+python run_training.py dpet dpet_default
 ```

 ## Acknowledgement
-This a modified version of [LEAST](https://github.com/Yang428/LEAST) tracker which is based on the [pytracking](https://github.com/visionml/pytracking) framework.
 We would like to thank the author Martin Danelljan of [pytracking](https://github.com/visionml/pytracking) and the author Alan Lukežič of [D3S](https://github.com/alanlukezic/d3s).